codeigniter4/CodeIgniter4/user_guide_src/source/libraries/files.rst

 ***********************

 You create a new File instance by passing in the path to the file in the constructor.
-By default, the file does not need to exist.
-However, you can pass an additional argument of "true" to check that the file exists and throw ``FileNotFoundException()`` if it does not.

 .. literalinclude:: files/001.php
     :lines: 2-

+By default, the file does not need to exist.
+However, you can pass an additional argument of ``true`` to check that the file exists and throw ``FileNotFoundException()`` if it does not.

 Taking Advantage of Spl
 ***********************